-I don’t normally like jars of nectar that’s so sweet but after trying this recipe, I’m loving this confiture de lait recipe, or Milk Jam, discovered while shopping at my parents-in-law’s market in Provence.
+I don’t normally like jars of nectar that’s so sweet but after trying this recipe, I’m loving this confiture de lait recipe, also known as Milk Jam or Dulce de Leche.
+Not only did I discover the recipe but also a great trick how to store and keep vanilla beans plump while shopping at my parents-in-law’s market in Provence.

 I have a confession to make.
 I’m glad it hasn’t really snowed in Paris this winter but I caught myself displaying a surprise tinge of jealousy the other day, admiring our Provençal friends’ snowy winter wonderland photos.
 They’d taken them just before they left Avignon on the TGV (speed train) to visit us snow-deprived souls “dans le nord“.